You found our list of great company culture books.

 Every leader has a distinct perspective about what makes a company culture successful.
 However, healthy workplaces share certain similarities, such as worker autonomy, open communication, clear direction, genuine relationships, and aligned values.

-Creating, scaling, and maintaining an authentic culture is an ongoing and intentional process.
+Creating, scaling, and maintaining an authentic company culture is an ongoing and intentional process.
 As the business landscape and global climate changes, corporate culture needs to grow to fit worker needs and desires.

 Reading organizational culture books helps professionals gain the skills and mindsets necessary to make their companies great places to work.
 The effort to support employees ultimately pays off, as companies with great work cultures see reduced turnover, inspire more brand loyalty, and are better equipped to weather inevitable adversity.